DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 };
 ```

-The `pname` becomes the name of the package, and the root is the directory in which `naersk` will invoke the `cargoBuild` command. `cargoBuild` is a function that takes in the default cargo build command (which we subsequently drop), and return a new cargo build command to be used.
+The `pname` is the "package name". `root` is the root is the directory in which `naersk` will invoke the `cargoBuild` command. `cargoBuild` is a function that takes in the default cargo build command (which we subsequently drop), and returns a new cargo build command to be used.
 The only difference here is that `CARGO_BUILD_TARGET` cannot be our source directory.
 We need Cargo to build in the derivation's output directory, so we set it to `$out` (which points there).

 We'd also like a script that runs this in qemu.
 We can create one: